Carnauba Wax

 Carnauba wax is derived from the carnauba tree and beeswax is produced from worker bees.
 Carnauba wax is a hard and brittle wax as it has a very high melting point.
 Beeswax has a lower melting point and is a softer consistency.

 Carnauba wax is often used in cosmetics as it is a natural and vegan material with a high melting point.
-Because of this, the wax can be used in many different types of products.
+Because of this, the wax can be used in many different types of cosmetics.

 Beeswax is a natural wax that has a softer and creamier texture.
 It is a great wax for cosmetics and adds extra moisturising properties.
 However, beeswax is not vegan friendly.

 Both waxes are great for cosmetic products and have a range of benefits.
 Beeswax is suitable for softer cosmetic products and adding moisture.
-If you want harder wax or product, carnauba wax is more suited.

 Customer Reviews

-Based on 1 review Write a review
+Based on 3 reviews Write a review